2019 Pacific hurricane season: Hurricane Flossie

 A tropical wave moved off Africa on July 16 and crossed into the East Pacific eight days later.
 The disturbance coalesced while positioned south of Mexico, organizing into a tropical depression by 12:00 UTC on July 28.
 It slowly intensified while moving rapidly west-northwest, becoming Tropical Storm Flossie early on July 29 and a hurricane later the next day.
 After attaining peak winds of 80 mph, the storm weakened amid increasing westerly wind shear.
 These unfavorable upper-level winds abated on August 1, causing Flossie to fluctuate in intensity for the next day.
 By August 3, however, the storm embarked on a gradual weakening trend.
 It degenerated to a remnant low to the north of Hawaii at 00:00 UTC on August 6.
 The low turned north-northwest and dissipated the next morning.

 Tropical Storm Gil

 On July 28, an area of disturbed weather that could not reliably be traced over the Atlantic was noted over Central America.
 A broad area of low pressure formed on the final day of July and moved west-northwest, gaining enough organization to be declared a tropical depression around 06:00 UTC on August 3.
-The depression turned northwest after formation tracked through an unfavorable wind shear environment.
+The depression turned northwest after formation and tracked through an unfavorable wind shear environment.
 Despite this, it intensified into Tropical Storm Gil around 18:00 UTC on August 3, with the center located on the western edge of associated thunderstorm activity.
 Gil failed to intensify beyond minimal tropical storm intensity, losing its bursting convection as the storm encountered dry air.
 Gil degenerated to a remnant low around 00:00 UTC on August 5 well to the west-southwest of Baja California Sur.
 It dissipated the next morning.